oconnor0/BeaconRoad/Book/333-Warrior.md

     - **Battleborn.**
         - While not wearing armor, gain 4 Soak Boxes.
 Gain +1 **Iron**.
     - **Bodyguard.**
-        - When you **protect** a teammate, gain **Edge** on your resistance roll.
+        - When you **protect** a teammate, gain +1 Tier on your resistance roll.
 When you gather information to anticipate possible threats in the current situation, you get **+1 effect**.
             - *The protect teamwork maneuver lets you face a consequence for a teammate.
-If you choose to resist that consequence, this ability gives you Edge on your resistance roll.
+If you choose to resist that consequence, this ability gives you +1 Tier on your resistance roll.
 Also, when you read a situation to gather information about hidden dangers or potential attackers, you get +1 effect-which means more detailed information.*
     - **Deadly.**
         - When you **Push Yourself** when making melee attacks, gain all benefits of **Pushing Yourself**.
     - **Mule.**